Fried Cauliflower

 This little appetizer is just perfect for the Holiday season, I always make them on Thanksgiving and around Christmas time.
 That's when most of the family gets together for a big meal.

-But now, everyone loved them so much, we make them all year round!
+But now, everyone loves them so much, we make them all year round!

 These really are addicting!